ColumbiaRoad/a-b-doer/README.md

 # Test structure

 Tests can be created to under any folder.
-All tests should at least have buildspec.json created in test's own folder or its parent folder.
+All tests should at least have buildspec.json (or buildspec.js) created in test's own folder or its parent folder.

 ```
 tests/